Chapter 9 - Special Little Italy District (LI)

 In harmony with the general purposes and intent of this Resolution and the general purposes of the Special Little Italy District and in accordance with the provisions of this Chapter, certain specified regulations of the districts on which the Special Little Italy District are superimposed are made inapplicable, and special regulations are substituted therefore in this Chapter.

 Except as modified by the express provisions of this Special District, the regulations of the underlying zoning district remain in effect.
-For the purposes of this Chapter, the provisions of Sections 23-15, 23-20 and 33-13 are made inapplicable.
+For the purposes of this Chapter, the provisions of Sections 33-13 (Floor Area Bonus for a Public Plaza) and 33-14 (Floor Area Bonus for Arcades) are made inapplicable.

 For transit-adjacent sites or qualifying transit improvement sites, as defined in Section 66-11 (Definitions), in the event of a conflict between the provisions of this Chapter and the provisions of Article VI, Chapter 6 (Special Regulations Applying Around Mass Transit Stations), the provisions of Article VI, Chapter 6 shall control.